Tax Management India. Com

 X X X X Extracts X X X X

-.....
-2 That on the facts and in the circumstances of the case the Ld.
+..... and in the circumstances of the case the Ld.
 CIT(A) has erred in rejecting the additional ground of appeal No. 2 raised u/s 250 (5) contending that the order u/s 127 transferring jurisdiction of the case from DCIT (Central) Chandigarh was passed by the CIT on 1.12.2010 i.e. just before less than two months for passing the assessment order and hence the assessment order dated 30.12.2010 was apparently passed hurriedly without allowing adequate opportunity of being heard to the appellant to substantiate its claim regarding deduction u/s 80IB(11A)therefore the assessment order passing without adequate opportunity is bad in law and deserves to be quashed.
 4.3 That on the facts and in the circumstances of the case the Ld.
 CIT(A) has erred in rejecting the additional ground of appeal NO. 1 raised u/s 250(5) of Income -tax Act, 1961 contending that the assessment made on 30.12.2010 u/s 153A(1)(b) r.w.s.
 143(3) is bad in law as no incriminating material suggesting of any suppression of income was found during the course of search and seizure operation u/s 132(1) on 12.2.2009 and therefore the entire assessment being bad in law, deserves to be quashed.
-5 That on th .....
+5 That on the facts and in the circ .....

 X X X X Extracts X X X X